Darren Murray

-Darren Murray (born 4 February 1976, in Oldham) is a Scottish former professional footballer.
+Darren Murray (born 4 February 1976) is a Scottish former professional footballer.

 Career

 Murray began his senior career with Cowdenbeath.
 He had a short spell with Maryhill, and in the summer of 1998, he was part of the Junior revolution which swept through Clyde, being one of eleven players coming from the junior ranks to join the Bully Wee.
 He was a key figure in the team which won the Scottish Second Division championship in 2000.